 What days/times will the sessions take place?

-The exact details have not been confirmed, but the sessions will likely take place over eight weekly, 3-hour, weeknight evenings from early June until late July, at the Sesame Street offices in NYC.
+The exact details have not been confirmed, but the sessions will likely take place over eight weekly, 3-hour, weeknight evenings from early May until mid-July, at the Sesame Street offices in New York City.

 What if I have additional questions?